github/docs/content/copilot/managing-copilot/managing-copilot-for-your-enterprise/managing-policies-and-features-for-copilot-in-your-enterprise.md

 If a policy is enabled or disabled at the enterprise level, the same policy cannot be changed at the organization level.

-If no policy has been chosen at the enterprise level, and multiple organizations within the enterprise have chosen different policies and granted access to the same users, the most restrictive policy is enforced.
+If no policy is chosen at the enterprise level, and multiple organizations within the enterprise choose different policies and grant access to the same users, the most restrictive policy is enforced.

 ## Configuring policies for {% data variables.product.prodname_copilot %}